Saadia-Kamran/awesome-public-datasets/README.rst

 Public Datasets
 =======================
-`This list of public data sources was originally compiled here.<https://github.com/caesar0301/awesome-public-datasets>`_ Sources are collected and tidied from blogs, answers, and user responses.
+`This list of public data sources was originally compiled here <https://github.com/caesar0301/awesome-public-datasets>`_.
+Sources are collected and tidied from blogs, answers, and user responses.
 Most of the data sets listed below are free, however, some are not.